-There are many devices needed to run your home.
-During the warm season you may need an AC system or a heat pump.
-During the winter, most homeowners use a furnace or air handler.
-Then you have washer and dryers, dishwashers, refrigerators…the list seems endless.
+There are many appliances required to run your home.
+During the warm season you may need an air conditioning system or a heat pump.
+During the cooler season, most homeowners use a furnace or air handler.
+Then you have washer and dryers, ranges, refrigerators…the list seems to go on forever.

-A water heater is a storage tank that, you guessed it, heats water.
+A water heater is a storage tank that, yes, heats water.
 The heat is either produced by burning gas or by employing electricity.
-A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washer loaded with towels, or any other hot water need.
+A typical water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washer loaded with towels, or any other hot water need.
 As the hot water is used, fresh cold water enters through the bottom of the tank so it can also be warmed for use throughout your home.

-A boiler, on the other hand, can heat water that is used to heat the home and provide hot water.
+A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
 A particular type of boiler can heat the water to the point it turns into steam.
-The steam can heat the water for the home but can also be circulated throughout the home and create heat through radiators.
+The steam can heat the water for the home but can also be distributed throughout the home and create heat through radiators.
 A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
-Boilers are very flexible heating systems that give you great comfort during the cold winter months.
-Today’s boilers are also very energy efficient.
+Boilers are very versatile heating systems that give you great comfort during the cold winter months.
+Newer boilers are also very energy efficient.

 Trying to choose which water heating system is ideal for your home?
-Call Jack Nelson Service Experts in Tulsa today and we’ll come out and provide you a free in-home estimate.
+Call Jack Nelson Service Experts in Tulsa today and we’ll come out and provide you a complimentary in-home estimate.